AtlasC0R3/drop-discord/index.md

 # Drop
 A simple Discord server utility bot.
 Drop is meant to be a server utility bot that tries to be as privacy-aware and simple as possible, while also retaining usability.
 It is also free: not as in priceless, but as in freedom.
-Alan please add details.
+Alan, please add details.

 ## Commands
 ### Basic